igkuz/yandex_market_api_wrapper/README.md

 It's a YandexMarket API wrapper written in Ruby.
 Will be useful for people having authorization key from Yandex.
-Provides a simple interface to make API calls to YandexMArket.
+Provides a simple interface to make API calls to YandexMarket.
 Not all methods will be supported in the beginnig.

 ## Installation